 BANT and CNHC logos

-I qualified to practise nutritional therapy in 2019 before completing my MSc in 2021.
-This qualification allowed me to become a member of BANT and to register with CNHC.
+I qualified as a Nutritional Therapist in 2019, before completing my MSc in 2021.
+This allowed me to join BANT and register with CNHC.

-BANT is the professional body for Registered Nutritional Therapy Practitioners in one-to-one clinical practice.
+BANT (British Association for Nutrition and Lifestyle Medicine) is the professional body for Registered Nutritional Therapy Practitioners in one-to-one clinical practice.
 BANT also self-regulates BANT Registered Nutritionists®.
 BANT promotes the application of nutrition and lifestyle sciences for optimum health, disease prevention and client care.

 CNHC is the only independent accredited register for complementary healthcare.
 It was set up with the support of government to help protect the public.
 CNHC work to improve the regulation and registration of people working in health and care, with a requirement for registered parties to be suitably qualified and insured.